-We met Omar Labarta, the founder of OLab Performance and personal trainer with over 14 years of experience to discuss muscle health and the importance of protein in nutrition.April 01, 2019 8:55 pm
+We met with Omar Labarta, the founder of OLab Performance and a personal trainer with over 14 years of experience, to discuss muscle health and the importance of protein in nutrition.June 20, 2022 11:58 am June 18, 2018 11:29 pm

-Since graduating from Brunel University with a masters degree in sports science, Omar Labarta has gone on to work as a personal trainer in strength and conditioning for different fitness companies and high performance centers.
-He has since embarked on his journey as a self-employed personal trainer launching his own brand OLab Performance.
+Since graduating from Brunel University with a masters degree in sports science, Omar Labarta has gone on to work as a personal trainer.
+He specialises in strength and conditioning for different fitness companies and high performance centres.

-Today, the Spanish-born fitness advocate with 14 years of experience in the field teaches classes across London, using a combination of strength conditioning, muay thai and nutrition to improve the health of his clients.
+Today, the Spanish fitness advocate has 14 years of experience in the field and teaches classes across London.
+He uses a combination of strength conditioning, muay thai and nutrition to improve the health of his clients.